barthollomew/grab/README.md

 # Grab

-**Grab** is a fast, easy-to-use command-line tool that allows you to download videos in bulk using URLs specified in a text file.
+**Grab** is a fast, easy-to-use command-line tool that allows you to download videos in bulk using URLs from a text file.
 It supports two methods for extracting video URLs: direct HTML scraping and Selenium browser automation, making it versatile for various websites.

 ## Features